deiadora/techtuition_site/README.md

 # techtuition.ai · dimension 7 · expression · egg of life

 Seven spheres.
 Each complete.
 Each expressing fully.
-Home of The Currency Workshop — one field, nine dimensions, fourfold currency.
+Home of The Currency Playbook workshop — one field, nine dimensions, fourfold currency.
 The architecture you already sense.

 ### part of the deiadora ecosystem